pvigier/pvigier.github.io-jekyll/_posts/2017-06-15-part1-computational-graphs.md

         return self.value

     def compute_gradient(self):
-        return self.dJdy
+        return [self.dJdy[0]]
 {% endhighlight %}

 ## Parameter nodes

-The class `ParameterNode` has two new parameters `w` and `acc_dJdw`.
-We use the letter `w` to refer to the weights, like in neural networks. `acc_dJdw` represents an accumulator of the derivative of the cost with respect to the weights `w` over several backpropagations.
-Sometimes it is useful to average the gradient over several batches before using gradient descent.
+The class `ParameterNode` has a new parameter `w`.
+We use the letter `w` to refer to the weights, like in neural networks.

 The output of the node is simply the weight.

-In the method `compute_gradient`, the accumulator is updated before returning the gradient.

-There is also a method, `reset_accumulator` to reset the accumulator.

 {% highlight python %}
 class ParameterNode(Node):
     def __init__(self, w):
         Node.__init__(self)
         self.w = w
-        self.acc_dJdw = np.zeros(self.w.shape)

     def compute_output(self):
         return [self.w]

     def compute_gradient(self):
-        self.acc_dJdw += self.dJdy[0]
-        return self.dJdy
+        return [self.dJdy[0]]

-    def reset_accumulator(self):
-        self.acc_dJdw.fill(0)
 {% endhighlight %}

+This class is very simple.
+The only issue is that the constructor expect an initial value for the weights.
+There are several thumb rules regarding the initialization of the weights.
+The general idea is to sample from a zero mean distribution with a small standard deviation.
+You can see more details about initialization in [Efficient BackProp](yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf).

+You will see several examples of initialization later in the tutorial.

 ## Operation nodes